jstransformers/jstransformer/README.md

 This is a boilerplate for new transformers.

+What you need to do:

+1. Add your name to `LICENSE` and `package.json`
-Don't forget to activate Travis CI and Coveralls!!!
+2. Activate Travis CI and Coveralls.
+3. Update module name in `package.json` and `README.md`
+4. Let the fun begin!

 # jstransformer-foo